-Pen-L Publishing will be releasing my novel Freefall: A Divine Comedy on August 1, 2018, the first in a series of three books that feature Tillie Bloom.
+Pen-L Publishing released my novel Freefall: A Divine Comedy on January 1, 2019.

 Can the story of four women turning sixty be called a coming-of-age novel?
 Because that’s what Freefall is.
 Part pain, part humor, part magical, and part philosophical, this is an enchanting story about old friends reuniting to try to find themselves as they struggle with thoughts on aging, religion, motherhood, men, art, and death.
 A delightful trip in every respect, with plenty of surprises and laughs along the way.
 A Divine Comedy, indeed!
 Yes! —Mark Willen, author of the novels Hawke’s Point and Hawke’s Return

 Hilarious, spiritual, and sensual, Lily Iona MacKenzie’s wonderful novel Freefall: A Divine Comedy takes you on a rollicking ride spanning three countries (San Francisco Bay Area, Whistler, B.C., Venice, Italy) and four decades.
 These fascinating characters will fill your imagination, defying expectations about aging, art, and what truly matters in life. —Laurie Ann Doyle, award-winning author of World Gone Missing